stevepentler/blog.turing.io/source/2015-06-01-women-of-1507-scholarship.html.markdown

 ## Women of 1507 Scholarship Essay (due June 20, 2015):

 The purpose of this essay is to allow our scholarship panel to learn more about you and to better understand your passion and determination to become a programmer as well as your relative financial need.
+Answer each of the following:

-1. In 400-600 words, please tell us the story of how you became interested in a career in software development?
+1. In 400-600 words, please tell us the story of how you became interested in a career in software development.
-2. In 400-600 words, please share something you would be passionate about contributing to the world in the next five years.
+2. In 400-600 words, please share something you would be passionate about contributing to the world in the next five years through software.
 3. In 400-600 words, please describe your financial barriers and how participation in this scholarship program could impact your ability to pursue education at Turing and a career in software development.

 ## How will scholarship recipients be selected?